Mary Idema Pew Library

-Nineteen group study rooms accommodate groups of two to twelve, and will soon be reservable through an online interface that works on any Internet-connected device.
+Nineteen group study rooms accommodate groups of two to twelve, and are reservable online.
 Students can also create a room on-the-fly in any of the collaborative areas.

 The library has two rooms for library instruction: a traditional 48 seat computer lab as well as a 30 seat lab designed for high-tech collaboration.
 Both labs are open to students when not reserved for formal instruction.

 On the Atrium level, the library will have the ability to host educational speakers and larger events in the Multipurpose Room and more intimate exhibitions and performances in the glass-enclosed Exhibition Space.